Jo Bonnier: Sports car racer

 Alongside Formula One, Bonnier also took part in many sports car races.
 He won the 1960 Targa Florio, co-driving a works Porsche 718 with Hans Herrmann, and in 1962 took a Ferrari 250 TRI entered by Count Giovanni Volpi to top honours in the 12 Hours of Sebring, sharing the car with Lucien Bianchi.
-In 1963 he was once again winner at the Targa Florio, with Carlo Mario Abate in another works Porsche 718.
+In 1963, he was once again winner at the Targa Florio, with Carlo Mario Abate in another works Porsche 718.

-1964 was his best year in sports car racing, where he co-drove a Ferrari P entered by Maranello Concessionaires with Graham Hill, taking a 330P to second place in the 24 Hours of Le Mans and to a win at Montlhéry, while a 12-hour race in Reims also gave him a first place in a 250LM.
+1964 was Bonnier's best year in sports car racing, where he co-drove a Ferrari P entered by Maranello Concessionaires with Graham Hill, taking a 330P to second place in the 24 Hours of Le Mans and to a win at Montlhéry, while a 12-hour race in Reims also gave him a first place in a 250LM.

 He then won the 1000km Nürburgring in a Chaparral in 1966 (with Phil Hill), his last win in a major sports car event, but still managed to snatch victories in the minor 1000 km of Barcelona at Montjuïc in 1971 (with Ronnie Peterson), and the 4 Hours of Le Mans in 1972 (with Hughes de Fierlant).

 Bonnier purchased a McLaren M6B to campaign in the 1968 Can-Am series.
 In the first outing at the Karlskoga Sweden GP, Bonnier had the pole but an off course excursion on the first lap caused him to finish second to David Piper in a Ferrari 330P3/4.
 He then ran his McLaren in five of the six Can-Am races with his best finish an eighth at Las Vegas.
 He was plagued with mechanical problems most of the season.
-However, he finished 3rd in the M6B at the Mt Fuji 200-mile race.
+However, he finished third in the M6B at the Mt Fuji 200-mile race.

-In 1970, he drove a Lola T210 to victory in the European 2-Litre Sports Car Championship, securing the drivers title at the end of the season with 48 points.
+In 1970, Bonnier drove a Lola T210 to victory in the European 2-Litre Sports Car Championship, securing the drivers title at the end of the season with 48 points.